format_list_bulleted Topic Overview

 Reimbursements and Expense Reports

-This page provides an overview of roles and responsibilities and the process, policies and procedures for initiating and approving expense reports using the Expense Requests system.
-In certain situations, visitor travel expenses may be reimbursed using electronic digital payments.
-For more information, refer to Topic Overview: Digital Payments.
+This page provides an overview of the roles and responsibilities, process, and procedures for initiating and approving expense reports using the Expense Requests System (ERS).

-It is the responsibility of the individual incurring expenses, those who assist others with incurring expenses and those involved in the preparation and approval of reimbursement requests or financial transactions to exercise good stewardship of university funds and to adhere to university policies.
+It is the responsibility of the individual incurring expenses, those who assist others with incurring expenses and those involved in the preparation and approval of financial transactions to exercise good stewardship of university funds and to adhere to university policies.
 Travelers should neither gain nor lose personal funds as a result of business travel on behalf of Stanford University.
 Learn more about roles and responsibilities in the following table.
-(Refer to Topic Overview: Business and Travel Expense Policies)
+(Refer to Topic Overview: Business and Travel Expenses)

 Departments and Unit Finance Managers

-• It is the responsibility of the financial managers, officers and deans to periodically advise faculty and staff of requirements.
+• It is the responsibility of the financial managers, officers and deans to periodically advise faculty, staff and students of requirements.
 Dean’s offices should properly advise new employees of this guidance and any related local policies and procedures.
+Visitors should be informed of policies if they are booking their own travel.

 • Exceptions to any stated policy or guidance should be submitted to and approved by the Dean’s office before an expense is incurred.
 Detailed justification for the exception should be provided to be attached to the Expense Request.